unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

 python setup.py install
 ```

-# Building Gateway Engine
+# Building GWE

-Distributable builds and official releases of Gateway Engine are created with the `jenkins.sh` script at the top level of this (`gateway-engine`) repository.
+Distributable builds and official releases of GWE are created with the `jenkins.sh` script at the top level of this (`gateway-engine`) repository.
 There are several helpful arguments one can pass to the `jenkins.sh` script for various tasks like running tests, creating `git` tags, tracking `BUILD` version numbers, etc. Our Continuous Integration method of making releases is the following:

 ## Release Candidates